Mark-AImagineers/data_scrubbers/README.md

 ## Pipeline
-- Scraping author, publication date
 - Add scheduled run for Weather Scrubbers
 - Create Auto Backup of Weather Scrubbers data
 - Add check - unable to put weather data end date < start date
 - need to improve query time (SQL Cache?)
 - improve notifications on celery tasks (get best practice)
-- improve logger - lessen verbose
+- improve logger - lessen verbose, add more logs for scrapy logic
 - PNA Scanner for political news (adding diversity to news sources)
+- need to clean data source - remove unreadable text

+## NOTES
+- Technology through inquirer.net only has 219 pages. - will scrub this as soon as its working and latest news will always be on page 1.